Nickchapman3773/Uranium-Fever/README.md

 - PhysicsGaming for customizing multiple iterations of Keybind Quick Display so that it could be optimally utilized in Uranium Fever.
 - Conzo for making custom setting patches for multiple mods in the list.
 - DoktorAkcel for allowing the inclusion of his PipBoy 2000 Static Remover Patch that has not been formally uploaded.
-- Canadian𝓕𝓻𝓮𝓪𝓴oneer for creating a 10mm and Friends - Sweep Compatibility Patch and well as a Pip-Boy 2000 Hardcore Needs patch for Uranium Fever.
+- Canadian𝓕𝓻𝓮𝓪𝓴oneer for creating a 10mm and Friends - Sweep Compatibility Patch for Uranium Fever.
 - DracoVampire786 for making AWSOMER patches for 10mm Pistol and Friends, AGE, DMT, Havasu Blues, NV Killer, and NV Bounties for Uranium Fever.